SGradient/Voice-Integrated-Schdueling-Assistant-for-4D-BIM-VISA4D-/README.md

 ## Overview

 VISA4D (Voice-Integrated Scheduling Assistant for 4D BIM) is an innovative tool that integrates voice command capabilities with 4D Building Information Modeling (BIM) to enhance construction planning and scheduling.
-By leveraging natural language processing and BIM technologies, VISA4D enables construction professionals to interact with complex 4D models through intuitive voice commands, improving workflow efficiency and accessibility.
+By leveraging natural language processing and BIM technologies, VISA4D enables construction professionals to interact with complex 4D models through voice commands, improving workflow efficiency and accessibility.

 ##  Key Features